renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 |  3 |  0.275    |       0.445161 |

-Apart from marine biologists, social scientists may also be interested in comparing the communities within a network.
-For example, Uzzi and Spiro (2005) found that "relatively" cohesive communities among Broadway musical creators are associated with more creative success.
-In fact, they demonstrated that cohesion and creative success are characterized by an inverted U-shaped relationship.
+Apart from marine biologists, social scientists may also be interested in a comparison of communities within a given network.
+For example, Uzzi and Spiro (2005) found that the cohesion within communities among Broadway musical creators matters for their creative success.
+In fact, they demonstrated that cohesion and creative success are characterized by an _inverted U-shaped relationship_.
 So, initially, more cohesion leads more creative success, but up to a certain threshold, when this is crossed, more cohesion will dampen creativity.
 In the section below, I will explain how we can extract metrics, such as density and transitivity, from community detection models.

 ## The code